How to Read a Star Chart: A Beginner’s Guide to Telescopes and Astrology

 Star charts, also known as celestial maps, are tools used to locate and identify celestial objects in the night sky.
 They are typically designed to represent the entire celestial sphere, showing the positions of stars, constellations, and other celestial bodies as they appear from a specific location on Earth at a specific time.
 Star charts can be used for a variety of purposes, including stargazing, navigation, and astronomical research.
+In this article we will set the basis on How to Read a Star Chart.

 There are two main types of star charts: planispheres and celestial globes.
 Planispheres are two-dimensional maps that represent the entire celestial sphere on a flat surface, while celestial globes are three-dimensional models that represent the celestial sphere on a spherical surface.
 Both types of star charts are designed to help users understand the layout of the night sky and locate specific celestial objects.